py5coding/py5book/content/hybrid_programming.md

 ## Reasons for Hybrid Programming

 There are a few reasons why your coding projects might benefit from hybrid programming.

-First, performance.
-This is the most important benefit.
+The most important is performance.
 Although py5 Sketches can provide excellent performance, you may experience performance problems if you have large or nested for loops making many calls from Python to Java.
 There is a small microsecond performance penalty for each individual call from Python to Java.
 This can accumulate to something significant in large or nested for loops.
-Hybrid programming can enable you to pass a large amount of data to Java with one call, where you can then iterate through the data with Java code without the performance penalty.
+Hybrid programming can enable you to pass a large amount of data to Java with one call, where you can then iterate through the data in Java without the performance penalty.

-The second reason is that hybrid programming opens a door to incorporating Java libraries into your work.
+In addition, hybrid programming opens a door to incorporating Java libraries into your work.
 Much like Python, the Java library ecosystem is extensive and backed by a strong community.
 If you can't find the library you need in the Python world, the Java world might have what you need.

-The third benefit of hybrid programming is how it can add the simplicity and prototyping strengths of Python to the development process of a Java Processing Sketch.
-This is true even if the final output will ultimately be 100% Java.

 ## Understand JPype